 Allison Adams is Associate Professor of Saxophone at the University of Tennessee - Knoxville and a member of the contemporary music organization Nief Norf.

 Besides her study of the saxophone, Adams’ main area of research centers around performance injuries, wellness for musicians, and the integration of yoga into music performance.
-A chapter on her recovery from focal dystonia is available in the collection Notes of Hope published by Mountain Peak Music.
+A chapter on her recovery from focal dystonia is available in the collection Notes of Hope, published by Mountain Peak Music.
 She has also authored an essay on yoga for musicians, which can be found in the multi-media resource Cross Training for Musicians (available through Mountain Peak Music as well).
 She has taught several “Yoga for Musicians” courses for students ranging from high school to college.
-Her focus on wellness has also expanded to include presentations on the anatomy of breathing and how pregnancy affects saxophone performance.
+Her focus on wellness has also expanded to include a presentation on the anatomy of breathing at the International Saxophone Symposium, and a presentation on how pregnancy affects saxophone performance at the North American Saxophone Alliance Biennial Conference.

 Adams has previously served on the faculties of Ithaca College and Cornell University.
 She holds a B.M. in Music Education and Performance from Ithaca College, a M.M. in Music Performance from the University of Minnesota, and a D.M.A. from Arizona State University.
 Her main saxophone teachers have included Steven Mauk, Eugene Rousseau, and Timothy McAllister.